 2. Artist’s Choice Premium Sketch Pad

 If your child is a talented artist who likes to experiment with different tools — one day they’re sketching with granite pencil and the next they’re coloring with markers — the Artist Choice sketch pad might be just their speed.
-It’s also a steal for kids who go through paper quickly as you get not one but two 75-page sketch pads, with each page measuring eight by 12 inches and boasting a relatively thick texture.
+It’s also ideal for kids who go through paper quickly as you get not one but two 75-page sketch pads, with each page measuring eight by 12 inches and boasting a relatively thick texture.

 3. Canson XL Series Mix Media Pad